slcorp/RTView-InfluxDB/README.md

 	* http://192.0.0.0:8086/query?pretty=true&db=RTVHISTORY&q=SHOW+MEASUREMENTS

 	You should see the data being written into the InfluxDB database shown in the browser.
+* See the browser_output.jpg for the screenshot of sample output.

 When you restart your application, you should now see the historian information from the InfluxDB database.